My folks laugh about the fact that I have always been a curious, tiny sponge

 It’s a lifestyle

-To make it through life’s challenges, I believe we need and deserve to celebrate how far we’ve come.
-My life revolves around finding ways to create and nurture wellness, growth, and joy.
-If I’m not working on a project, I'm probably spending time with my cool pup—Chai, DJing, creating art, reading, learning, going on an adventure (travel/outdoors/sports), gardening, hosting events, producing music.
-Whatever feels nourishing at the moment becomes a source of inspiration.
+I try to make a practice out of finding ways to create and nurture wellness, growth, and joy.
+If I’m not working on a project, I'm probably spending time with my cool pup—Chai, DJing, creating art, reading, learning, going on an adventure (travel/outdoors/sports), Whatever feels nourishing at the moment becomes a source of inspiration.
 Most importantly, as a recovering overachiever, I enjoy rest.

 Portfolio